Free Shipping on orders over $69

 KOHA Limited Ingredient Bland Dog Food offers a gentle and convenient solution for dogs struggling with loose stool or upset stomachs.
 Available in both wet and dry formulations, KOHA provides options to suit your dog's specific needs.

-Wet food options include beef & white rice or chicken & white rice, cooked and ready to serve.
-Dry food options feature beef & brown rice or chicken & brown rice, formulated with a delicious bone broth coating for added palatability and gut support.
+Wet food options include beef & white rice, chicken & white rice, and lamb & white rice, cooked and ready to serve.
+Dry food options feature beef & brown rice, chicken & brown rice, and salmon & brown rice, formulated with a delicious bone broth coating for added palatability and gut support.

 Each recipe, whether wet or dry, contains a single animal protein source along with fiber-rich ingredients like rice and pumpkin for easy digestion.